. Analysis of a rhythm and determination of its characteristics.

 studied at a given probability (α = 1-p).

-Figure 1-f.1: Rats: Spectral periodogram per Scargle, the main peak
+Figure 1-f.1: Rats: Spectral periodogram according to Scargle, the main peak

 corresponds to the detected period.
 The advantage is that this periodogram does not require equispaced time data